kazuki-saito803/Kazuki-saito803/README.md

 👋 Hello, my name is Kazuki Saito.
-I'm an engineer with over two years of experience in Python, AI, and cloud-native technologies.
+I'm an engineer with two years of experience in Python, AI, and cloud-native technologies.
 I specialize in building scalable APIs using FastAPI and Flask, and I'm passionate about developer experience and automation.

 ## 🌱 Skills